 This paper outlines actions high-performing home professionals can take to unlock the value of these special homes in the real estate market using data, collaboration, and communication.

-Elevate Energy partnered with an appraiser on this analysis to find evidence of a premium for high-performing homes and assess the visibility of high-performing home verifications and features in local Multiple Listing Services in four Midwestern metropolitan areas.
+Elevate partnered with an appraiser on this analysis to find evidence of a premium for high-performing homes and assess the visibility of high-performing home verifications and features in local Multiple Listing Services in four Midwestern metropolitan areas.

 Demand for High-Performing Homes